Skip to content

 Always start with the good news.
 The Information Department of the Ministry of Education, Culture and Science did a very good job in 2014.
 They sent one jubilant press release after another into the world.
 While there was actually hardly any good news to report.
 About culture.
 But because there are a lot of lazy journalists, good news often goes onto the newspaper pages in one fell swoop.

-Never before than this year, therefore, has it been so well demonstrated why Culture Press should be there.
+Never before than this year, therefore, was it so well demonstrated why Culture Press should be there.
 Because we pay attention, because we know things, and because we always read a ministry press release four times.
 And then take a look at the source.
 That work earned us a record number of visitors in 2014.
 235,000 to be almost exact.
 Over 100,000 more than in 2013.
 According to Google.

 What were all those visitors coming for?
 In part to the old metier of the art journalist: the review.
 But as we have already discovered: those are mostly read and shared by the makers themselves and their PR people, so that attracts just a bit less of an audience than the pieces in which we interpret cultural news. we had at least two real virals.